microsoft/AcademicContent/Labs/AI and Machine Learning/TensorFlow/TensorFlow.md

 1. If you don't already have an Xfce client installed, download the [X2Go client](https://wiki.x2go.org/doku.php/download:start) and install it before continuing with this exercise.
 X2Go is a free and open-source Xfce solution that works on a variety of operating systems, including Windows and OS X. The instructions in this exercise assume you are using X2Go, but you may use any client that supports Xfce.

-1. Click the virtual-machine resource to open it in the portal.
+1. Return to the Azure Portal and click the Data Science VM.

 	![Opening the virtual machine](Images/open-vm.png)